You don’t have to use candle wax straight out of the box! Wax blends make better candles.

 - This wax has a unique look to the finish.

 - It has a crackling but glossy look.

 Bayberry is a natural wax made from boiling bayberries and collecting the wax that rises to the top of the water.

 - This is a traditional dipped candle from the colonial days.

-- It is a hard sweet-smelling wax and used to make luxury candles.
+- It is a hard sweet-smelling wax is used to make luxury candles.

 - It is not readily available and gets skipped over.